 Lava rock and volcanic black basalt jewelry, often one-of-a-kind pieces.

 A ceramic factory in nearby Lagoa displayed a selection of classic Portuguese tile patterns, all hand-painted.
-It was clear that tradition reigned at the factory, where the golden-aged proprietor was on the grumpy side, watching us disapprovingly as we browsed.
 I wondered how many hours and hands it would take to decorate the tiles for an entire home.

 Deep sea eating adventures

 Traditions are rooted deeply in the Azores, and that extends to the food culture.
 It's focused on local, fresh, simple and classic.
 Restaurants are categorized as either meat or fish, a sensible distinction.
 I wrote about the volcanic cozido stew in my previous Azores post, but of course there was much more.